 Remember: After notification by OSA, initial-EEP establishments or establishments related to an EEP case will not be deleted or entitled to an inspection deferral, except in accordance with paragraphs XII.B., XIII.C., and XIII.D.
+If these establishments have had a comprehensive safety inspection (or focused inspection for establishments in SIC code 805 as described in XIII.A.) within the previous 12 months, see paragraph XIII.E.

 For deletion purposes, the date when an establishment is considered to have received a comprehensive safety inspection will be the opening conference date not the closing conference date or the citation issuance date.
-For example, if the opening conference date occurred within the previous 24 months of the creation of the current inspection cycle, the establishment will be deleted from the list for SST-05 inspections.
+For example, if the opening conference date occurred within the previous 24 months of the creation of the current inspection cycle, the establishment will be deleted from the list for SST-06 inspections.

 If the inspection is a "joint inspection," conducted by both a safety CSHO and a health CSHO, there will be two OSHA-1s.
-The two CSHO may hold joint or separate opening conferences.
+The two CSHOs, may hold joint or separate opening conferences.
 Therefore, there may be one opening date for the safety inspection and a different opening date for the health inspection for the same employer under the same SST inspection plan.
 If the inspection is conducted by a cross-trained CSHO, there will be one OSHA-1 and one opening conference date.